Human Kinetics Department

 In-Person

-This course provides students with a general understanding of how humans control movement and learn new motor skills.
+This introductory course provides students with a general understanding of how humans perform motor skills and how they learn them.
 This course is divided into two parts.
-Part I will be dedicated to learning about the production and control of human movement.
-Part II will focus on the processes that underlie motor skill acquisition and the factors that enhance and inhibit an individual’s capability to perform motor skills.
+Part I will be dedicated to how the motor system functions by exploring the underlying principles of human performance.
+Part II will focus on the processes underlying human motor learning.
 Three credits and lab.

 Care/Prevent Athletic Injuries